 There is no way to save an ectopic pregnancy.
 It cannot turn into a normal pregnancy.
 If the egg keeps growing in the fallopian tube, it can damage or burst the tube and cause heavy bleeding that could be deadly.
 If you have an ectopic pregnancy, you will need quick treatment to end it before it causes dangerous problems.5

-The first problem with the statement on the WebMD site is that there have been a handful of documented cases where undiagnosed ectopic pregnancies have yielded successful live births.
+Despite WebMD's insistance that an ectopic pregnancy cannot be saved, there have been a handful of documented cases where undiagnosed ectopic pregnancies have yielded successful live births.
 Such cases are exceedingly rare, but they do exist.
 In 1999, a healthy baby boy was delivered in London after having implanted in his mother's fallopian tube.
 When the tube ruptured, the embryo attached itself to the mother's uterus and spent the rest of the pregnancy in the mother's abdominal cavity.
 The doctor who delivered the baby estimated that an embryo has a one in 60 million chance of surviving an ectopic pregnancy.
 In 2000, a healthy baby girl was delivered in Nottingham (UK) despite the fact that she spent the duration of her ectopic pregnancy attached to the lining of her mother's bowels.
 In 2005, a woman in Hertfordshire (UK) gave birth to a healthy baby girl who spent the entire pregnancy in her mother's abdomen.
-In 2008, an ovary-based, ectopic pregnancy delivered a healthy baby girl in northern Australia.
+In 2008, an ovary-based ectopic pregnancy delivered a healthy baby girl in northern Australia.

 Percentages are hard to come by, but the BBC News piece on one of the successful deliveries listed above reports that the baby had a 5% chance of survival, while there was a 10% chance that the mother would die.6 A 2003 Canadian Broadcasting story on the successful delivery of an ectopic pregnancy in Canada quotes Dr. Robert Sabbah as saying that the baby only had about a 1% chance of survival.7 Without question, the odds of survival for ectopic babies are extremely slim, but it has happened.
 The question then becomes: How severe a threat does an ectopic pregnancy actually pose to the mother, and is it reasonable to suggest she put her life on the line, when there is such a painfully small chance that her baby will survive?
 A report on ectopic pregnancy published by the American Academy of Family Physicians (AAFP) tells us a number of things:8